-Important trade cities always attracted all sorts of “entrepreneurship” and thus defensive structures were necessary.
-Tallinn and Turku were not an exception: the Turku castle and the Toompea castle in Tallinn were built keeping possible outside (and inside) aggressions in mind.
+Important trade cities always attracted all sorts of ‘entrepreneurship’ making defensive structures necessary.
+Tallinn and Turku were no exception: Turku castle and Toompea castle in Tallinn were built to withstand possible outside (and inside) aggressions.

 The first bricks of the Turku castle were laid in late 13th century, when Finland was part of Sweden.
 It was built primarily as the main defensive structure of the city to secure naval traffic from present-day Sweden (especially Stockholm) and to oversee the Aura river.
-Its importance as a defense of the city was tested luckily only once in 1318, when Russians from Novgorod destroyed Turku.
+Its importance as a defence of the city was luckily only tested once – in 1318, Russians from Novgorod destroyed Turku.

-The castle saw many uses from being a stronghold for the rivals of the king of Sweden to acting as an administrative centre for Western Finland.
-The renovations of the castle were completed in 1987, and it now serves as the Turku provincial museum.
+The castle saw many uses: from being a stronghold for the rivals of the king of Sweden to acting as an administrative centre for western Finland.
+In 1987, renovations of the castle were completed and it now serves as the Turku provincial museum.

-The Toompea castle was built slightly earlier than the Turku castle.
+Toompea castle was built slightly earlier than Turku castle.
 Estimates vary from the 10th to the 11th century.
 It started out as a wooden fortress but was gradually built in a more solid way.
-Although its construction started as early as in the 10th century, the majority of the present-day castle was erected in late 11th and 12th centuries.
+The majority of the present-day castle was erected in late 11th and 12th centuries.

-During its colourful history the castle has been occupied not only by Estonians (or the people of the ancient North-Estonian county Revala) but also by Danes, Swedes and Russians.
-Today the Toompea castle serves as the home of the Riigikogu, the parliament, and of the government of Estonia.
+During its colourful history, the castle has been occupied not only by Estonians (or the people of the ancient North-Estonian county Revala) but also by Danes, Swedes and Russians.
+Today, Toompea Castle serves as the home of the Riigikogu, the Estonian parliament.